 - Managerial accounting

-In addition you'll need to complete the North Carolina Accountancy Statutes and Rules course.
+In addition CPA candidates need to complete the North Carolina Accountancy Statutes and Rules course.

-Of the 150 required semester hours 24 must include a three semester hours from eight of the following subjects:
+Of the 150 credit hours required, 24 credit hours must include a three semester hours from eight of the following subjects:

 - Computer technology